-- Eat or drink at any school computer. - Share passwords. - Access, distribute, download, or store any illegal, pornographic, abusive, obscene, or harassing materials on any District system. - Cyber-bully (Cyber-bullying is the willful harm inflicted through the medium of electronic text or images.
-Examples include but are not limited to: sending threatening emails, posting derogatory or personal comments and/or photos or video about someone on a web site, sending harassing text messages, physically threatening or intimidating someone and/or spreading rumors about someone.)
-(See Board Policy: 4.22 Harassment, Intimidation, and Bullying Prevention Policy) - Access, delete, or alter other student, faculty, staff files. - Use your access to District systems, Internet, email or other communication systems for inappropriate activity. - Change or modify District equipment or systems including but not limited to: downloading and/or installing software, shareware, or freeware, changing computer settings, altering hardware and/or cables, create or distribute malicious software. - Excessively consume limited hard drive space, network space, or bandwidth. - Violate copyright laws. - Attempt to gain unauthorized or illegal access to district technology resources. - Connect personal devices to any network other than the guest wireless as outlined below. - Use the District systems to gamble
+- share passwords. - try to gain unauthorized or illegal access to district technology. - access, distribute, download, or store any illegal, pornographic, abusive, obscene, or harassing materials on any District network or device. - cyber-bully.
+Examples of cyber-bullying include but are not limited to sending threatening emails, posting derogatory or personal comments and/or photos or videos about or of someone on any online platform, sending harassing text messages, threatening, or intimidating someone, and/or spreading rumors about someone.
+(See Board Policy: 4.22 Harassment, Intimidation, and Bullying Prevention Policy) - plagiarize others' work and present it as my own. - access, delete, or change files created by other students, faculty, or staff without their permission. - participate in any online for-profit activities. - download and/or install software. - unplug or change lab devices without permission. - create or distribute malicious software. - stream video for personal use while connected to district networks. - connect personal devices to any network other than the guest wireless as outlined below. - eat or drink while using any school computer.